Ready, Set, Go!

 Plan salads ahead of time

 Over the weekend, wash and prep veggies and store them in individual containers so all you have to do is toss them in a bowl for a quick salad.
-If you have a salad spinner with a built-in colander, use it to store lettuce in the refrigerator so the leaves won't wilt (but that's a nice-to-have not a must-have).
-If everything is premeasured, it's really easy to toss together a salad to serve with dinner — or you can add chicken, hard-boiled eggs or cold salmon or tuna and you have a whole meal that takes just a few minutes to pull together!
+Something nice to have, but not essential, is using a salad spinner with a built-in colander to store lettuce in the refrigerator so the leaves won't wilt.
+If everything is premeasured, it's really easy to toss together a salad to serve with dinner — or add chicken, hard-boiled eggs or cold salmon or tuna and you have a whole meal that takes just a few minutes to pull together!

 Cook slow-style with a slow cooker or crock-pot.
 Use weekend days to cook several pounds of chicken breast or lean pork in a simple barbecue sauce or your favorite marinade.
 Once the meat's cooked, shred it with forks and add it to sandwiches, salads, or pasta.